Alonso-del-Arte/blackjack/CONTRIBUTING.md

-This project is now open to Hacktoberfest 2025.
+This project will be open to Hacktoberfest 2026.

-# Guidelines for Hacktoberfest 2025 Contributors
+# Guidelines for Hacktoberfest 2026 Contributors

 ## Guidelines for "low-code" or "no-code" track contributors